Cheapest way to get Wimbledon Centre Court tickets

 Get a ground ticket

-A ground ticket is great value for money as it gets you through the gates where you then can take your pick of matches on the outside courts with standing room and unreserved seating across courts 3-18.
+A ground ticket offers great value for money as it gets you through the gates where you then can take your pick of matches on the outside courts with standing room and unreserved seating across courts 3-19.

-Ground tickets are more expensive during the first week, at £25, but this is when you’ve more chance of seeing the big-name players on the outside courts as with so many matches to get through, not everyone can play on the main show courts.
+Ground tickets are more expensive during the first week, at £27, but this is when you are more likely to see the big-name players on the outside courts as with so many matches to get through, not everyone can play on the main show courts.

 The cheapest tickets of all

 For the ultimate cheapest ticket into the Wimbledon grounds, turn up on the last Sunday (10 July) after 5pm when you can get into the grounds for just £5.

-Even a ground day ticket on the final Sunday is just £8.
+Before 5pm on 10 July, a ground day ticket is only £8.

-While you may only be in time to catch the end of the mens’ final on the big TV screen at Aorangi Terrace (first known as Henman Hill and more recently Murray Mount), there should still be match finals on the outside courts, depending on the schedule, which may include the veterans' finals and boys' and girls' doubles finals.
+While you may only be in time to catch the end of the gentlemen’s and ladies’ finals, there should still be match finals on the outside courts, depending on the schedule, which includes the boys' and girls' singles finals.

 Snap up early returns

 With a ground ticket, you’re in with a chance of getting a Centre Court seat for £15, while Court No.1 and Court No.2 tickets will be available for £10 if you head for the ticket resale kiosk.

-Any tickets handed in are sold off from 3pm onwards and profits donated to charity.
+Any tickets handed in are sold off from 3pm onwards and profits are donated to charity.
 If you’re thinking it’s unlikely true tennis fans would give up their seats so early on in the day, remember there are lots of people who go to Wimbledon on corporate trips.

 Don’t buy from ticket touts

-This should go without saying.
-However much you want a ticket, don’t do it.
+This should go without saying but however much you want a ticket, don’t buy one from a ticket tout.